laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/03-Narrowing/narrowing.md

 So, in TypeScript Narrowing variable type is very-very important for our project safety.

-This is just a basic example about why _narrowing_ is important.
-Lets learn more about that.
+This is just a basic example or we can say the foundation about why _narrowing_ is important.
+Lets learn a bit more about that.